johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

-# Now-Next App Project Structure
+# Next Up App Project Structure

 *(Last Updated: 2024-08-02)*

-This document provides an overview of the Now-Next application structure, explaining the purpose of each file and how components interact with each other.
+This document provides an overview of the Next Up application structure, explaining the purpose of each file and how components interact with each other.
 It is tailored to assist AI in understanding the app's architecture and functionality.

 ## Main Application Files

-- **App.tsx**: The main application component that manages the overall state (`nowSymbol`, `nextSymbol`, `isPopupOpen`, `isEditMode`) and renders the primary UI.
+- **App.tsx**: The main application component that manages the overall state (`currentSymbol`, `isPopupOpen`, `isEditMode`, sequences, etc.) and renders the primary UI.
 - **App.module.css**: Component-specific styles for the App component layout.
 - **main.tsx**: Entry point for the React application.
 Includes standalone mode detection for iOS.
 - **index.css**: Global CSS styles including resets, animations, typography defaults, and PWA-specific styles.